ItssKairo/Oaklands-Values/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Robots.txt

+A `robots.txt` file has been added to the `public` directory to control web crawler access to the site.
+This helps manage which parts of the site are indexed by search engines.

 ## Learn More